jakobyoung1/RADexplorer/README.md

 **5) "I am writing a methods section and need to justify the variable region I chose to sequence."**
 Select your taxa and check your chosen region.
-RADexplorer shows you exactly why that region identifies your specific targets.
-Feel free to cite RADexplorer as justification for your primer selection.
+RADx shows you exactly why that region identifies your specific targets.
+Feel free to cite RADx as justification for your primer selection.

 **6) "I think two (or more) species in my data are collapsing into one OTU.
 Can I confirm that?"**